andrewdavidmackenzie/flow/docs/running/running.md

     which is the input string "Hello" reversed.
 - `unset FLOW_LIB_PATH;flowc -C flowr/src/bin/flowrcli/context -L target flowr/examples/fibonacci` - first ensures that the $FLOW_LIB_PATH
-environment variable is not set and is not being used to locate libraries, and in order to help `flowc` and `flowr` find the `flowstdlib` library used by the example (previously compiled into `target` directory) it specified that as a directory for the library search path using the `-L, --libdir <LIB_DIR|BASE_URL>` Option
+environment variable is not set and is not being used to locate libraries, and in order to help `flowc` and `flowrcli` find the `flowstdlib` library used by the example (previously compiled into `target` directory) it specified that as a directory for the library search path using the `-L, --libdir <LIB_DIR|BASE_URL>` Option
   - You should get a fibonacci series output to the terminal,